· 08 February 2018 ·

 • Beale’s artist didn’t try very hard with hands and feet, did he.

-• [tudorplace.com.ar biographical links] Have the citizens of Argentina had no instruction in web design since 1996?
-The assembly of information on this site is laudable, and it’s in English no less, but oh those pages.
-Even Beale’s handwriting is easier to read.
-Perdóname, Señor Castelli.
+• [tudorplace.com.ar biographical links] Have the citizens of Argentina had no instruction in reader-friendly web design since the days of Netscape Navigator?
+The assembly of information on this site is impressive and laudable, and it’s even written in English, but oh the pages.
+Beale’s handwriting is easier on the eyes.
+Perdóname, Señor Castelli, but I resorted to browser tricks to disable the background colours and images.

 • The following names showed up in various places.
 They were Privy Councillors, or had other relevant duties, or were appointed to the Commission but did not serve at the trial.